 There are organizations for home school kids that allow for such things as extracellular sports, proms and all that.
 But Mom and Dad at home are the ones who say what their kids are to be taught.

 It must be remembered by the voter, the parent, and the teacher that education is about that student.
 It is not about a top-heavy bureaucracy.
 It is not about the teacher.
 It is about that student.
-I’ll even go so far as to say it is not even about the parent so much as the student.
-Because one day I’ll go the way of the grave, but if we do not set our kids up for success we doom our nation.
+Why?
+Because our generation will one day pass from the scene and if we do not set our kids up for success we doom our nation.
 Alaska is doing an abysmal job of preparing our student.
 We can get our feelings hurt by what I just said, but we’ve got to get out of the business of being offended by everything we hear.
 It is time to face facts and right wrongs.

 So, how do we fix it?

 Withdraw from the National School Board Association and completely take control of the education of our kids.

 To the greatest extent possible, we will have school choice.
 This is working its way through our legislature but it will have a champion with a bully pulpit in me.
 To hand a parent a voucher for a year’s tuition at their chosen school constitutes a substantial savings for Alaska.
 But more importantly, gives the parents the opportunity to put the student in the school that most closely aligns with their own philosophy and/or performs to a degree the parent would expect.
 We will not tolerate the attitude that “the parents have no business in their child’s education” any longer.

 Encourage to the highest degree possible the home schooling of our kids.